Approximation Algorithms for Clustering with Dynamic Points: Approximating

-\begin{itemize} \item For each $i\in F_1$, add a vertex in $\calL^{12}$.
-For $i'\in F_2$, add a vertex in $\calL^{21}$. \item Repeatedly pick an arbitrary client $j\in C_1$ and remove from $C_1$ every client within distance $2R^*$ from $j$.
-Denote these clients a new cluster corresponding to $j$.
-Since we have guessed the optimal radius $R^*$, it is easy to see we can get at most $k$ such clusters.
-And if there are less than $k$ clusters, we create some extra dummy clusters to obtain exactly $k$ clusters, while dummy clusters do not correspond to any client.
+In contrast to the hardness of approximating $T$-\dks for $T\geq 3$, we consider 2-\dks on general metrics and present a simple flow-based 3-approximation.
+Suppose that we have successfully guessed the optimum $R^\star$ (using binary search).
+We construct the following network flow instance $\calG(\calV,\calE)$. $\calV$ consists of $4$ layers of vertices (two layers $\calL^{11},\calL^{12}$ for $t=1$, two layers $\calL^{21},\calL^{22}$ for $t=2$), a source $\source$ and sink $\sink$.
+We define $\calG$ as follows: \begin{enumerate}[Step 1.] \item For each $i\in F_1$, add a vertex in $\calL^{12}$.
+For $i'\in F_2$, add a vertex in $\calL^{21}$. \item Repeatedly pick an arbitrary client $j\in C_1$ and remove from $C_1$ every client within distance $2R^\star$ from $j$.
+Denote these clients a new cluster corresponding to $j$ and call $j$ a cluster center.
+Since $R^\star$ is optimal, it is easy to see we obtain at most $k$ such clusters (otherwise there exist $k+1$ clients with pair-wise distance $>2R^\star$, and every open facility can obviously cover at most one of them, which is a contradiction).
+And if there are less than $k$ clusters, we create some extra dummy clusters to obtain exactly $k$ clusters, while dummy clusters do not represent any clients.
 For each cluster, add a vertex to $\calL^{11}$.
-Repeat this for $C_2$ and form $\calL^{22}$.
+Repeat this for $C_2$ and form $\calL^{22}$. \item The four layers are arranged in order as $\calL^{11},\calL^{12},\calL^{21},\calL^{22}$.
+With a slight abuse of notation, for a non-dummy cluster center $u\in\calL^{11}$ and facility location $v\in\calL^{12}$, connect them using a link with unit capacity if $d(u,v)\leq R^\star$; for facility location $w\in\calL^{21}$ and a non-dummy cluster center $z\in\calL^{22}$, connect them using a link with unit capacity if $d(w,z)\leq R^\star$.
+For $v\in\calL^{12},w\in\calL^{21}$ (both are facility locations), connect them using a link with \emph{unbounded} capacity if $d(v,w)\leq B$. \item Connect every dummy cluster in $\calL^{11}$ with every facility location vertex in $\calL^{12}$.
+Connect every dummy cluster in $\calL^{22}$ with every facility location vertex in $\calL^{21}$.
+Every such link has unit capacity. \item Finally, the source $\source$ is connected to every vertex in $\calL^{11}$ and the sink $\sink$ is connected to every vertex in $\calL^{22}$, with every edge having unit capacity. \end{enumerate}